Arp / Sequencer

 Additional Large Editor Controls

-• Phrase Repeat when this is enabled, any arp pattern generated repeats again at the start of the bar.
+When Repeat is enabled, any arp pattern generated repeats again at the start of the bar.

 Need more help?
 Ask a question, share feedback or report a problem: